eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

     # rest of the implementation
 ```

-*Tip:* `#` starts a comment line for Robot Framework.
+*Pro-tip:* `#` starts a comment line for Robot Framework.
 Nothing after it will be executed.

 Existence of `Setup` indicates to the test case reader, that there is some precondition before our
 actual test execution.